skywalker5/wellfactor/README.md

 # WellFactor

-WellFactor is a Python implementation of Non-negative Matrix Factorization (NMF) algorithms.
-The library has been built keeping in mind the specific requirements of handling incomplete data.
-It provides a flexible and easy-to-use interface for performing NMF on large datasets.
+WellFactor is a Python implementation of Non-negative Matrix Factorization (NMF) algorithms, specifically designed for handling incomplete data.
+It's a core component used within the [kpd-gatech-collaboration](https://github.kp.org/CSIT-CDO-KPWA/kpd-gatech-collaboration) repository and offers a flexible interface for applying NMF to large datasets.

 ## Features